-The Riverside Educational Center provides structured tutoring and diverse extra-curricular activities in the after-school hours for academically and financially qualifying K-12th grade students in order to improve academic achievement and foster positive social and emotional development in a safe and supportive environment.
+The Riverside Educational Center provides structured tutoring and diverse extracurricular activities in the after-school hours for students in grades 1-12 in order to improve academic achievement and foster positive social and emotional development in a safe and supportive environment.

 Riverside Educational Center believes that every student, regardless of race, disability, socioeconomic status, or other barriers, deserves an equal opportunity in life.
 To this end, REC provides after-school tutoring and extracurricular activities for qualifying Mesa County students to improve academic achievement and foster positive social and emotional development.